-Vancouver's richly diverse West End neighborhood epitomizes the city's entire downtown core: It is family-oriented and gay-friendly, ultra-urban and tree-lined traditional, a beach town and a downtown combined.
+Vancouver's richly diverse West End neighborhood epitomizes the city's entire downtown core: It is family-oriented and gay-friendly, ultra-urban and tree-lined traditional, and a beach town and a downtown combined.

 The West End is bordered by Stanley Park in the west, W Georgia Street to the north, Burrard Street to the east, and Pacific Avenue to the south.

 There's far more diversity in the West End than in Downtown Vancouver's other neighborhoods.
 Unlike Yaletown, which is still new enough to be home mostly to young professionals, the West End is old enough to have residents of all ages, including those who have made their home there for decades.

 Restaurants and Nightlife